66,395 bells

 » I saw an inappropriate Google ad on one of the pages.
 What do I do?

-You can copy this link by right-clicking on the link and selecting 'Properties' from the list of options.
-This will display the links properties sheet.
+You can copy this link by right-clicking on the advertisement and selecting 'Properties' from the list of options.
+This will display the link's properties sheet.
 On this sheet, the full URL or Address is listed.
-Copy this information and paste it into the report when reporting the post that the ad appeared on.
-Note: This will not work for the 'Flash' Player ads.
-To report these, be as descriptive and detailed as possible.
+Copy this information and paste it into your message to us.

 » Why was part of my profile removed?

-Each person's profile is still a part of ACC and must follow ACC's Site Rules.
-The only exceptions to the rules are that people are permitted to express their political and religious views in their "Other Stuff About Me" section.
-This privilege is meant to be used only to express your beliefs and not to attack those of others.
-If you used your profile to troll, flame or "attack" another person's beliefs (religious, political, etc.) then you will receive a notification and that content will be removed.
+Members are permitted to express their political and religious views in their "Other Stuff About Me" section, provided any religious or political statements are respectful and do not demean the beliefs or views of others.
+This privilege is meant to be used only to express your beliefs and not to attack other religions.
+If you use your profile to troll, flame, demean or attack another person's beliefs (religious, political, etc.) then you will receive a notification and that content will be removed.

-» How do I lock a PT/thread?
+» How do I lock a thread or PT (Private Thread)?

 » What can I do on ACC?